Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results and interpretations

 \subsection{Data and background comparisons}

 To test the compatibility of the data and the background expectations, the data are first fit to the background-only hypothesis for both the $WW+ZZ$ and $WZ$ fits.
 Good agreement is found between the observed mass distributions and the estimated post-fit background contributions in all SRs.
 As examples, the data are compared with the expected backgrounds from the $WW+ZZ$ fit in Figure~\ref{fig:mass0lep} for the \mT\ distributions of the \zlep channel, in Figure~\ref{fig:mass1lep} for the $\mlvjj/\mlvJ$ distributions of the \olep channel, and in Figure~\ref{fig:mass2lep} for the $\mlljj/\mllJ$ distributions of the \tlep channel.
 The largest excess is seen at $\mT\sim 1.5$~\TeV\ in Figure~\ref{fig:mass0lep}(a).
 This excess is estimated to have a local significance of $2.8$ standard deviations when modelled using RS radion production.
+The differences between the pre- and post-fit background estimates are less than 10\% for a majority of the bins of the mass distributions.
+Larger differences, but comparable with the sizes of the statistical uncertainties, are observed for some bins with small numbers of events.
+Moreover the fits do not significantly alter the shapes of the background distributions for most of the signal regions.
+The largest change in the shape, up to 15\%, is seen in the mass distribution of the VBF merged HP signal region in the 1-lepton channel.
+The difference is traced primarily to the difference in the simulated $\Vjets$ samples produced with the \textsc{Sherpa} and \textsc{MadGraph5} programs.
 Table~\ref{tab:WWZZ_SR_Yield} shows the post-fit estimated background event yields from different sources in all $WW$ and $ZZ$ SRs compared with the numbers of observed events in data.
 A similar level of agreement is obtained for the $WZ$ fit.

 \begin{landscape}

 \end{landscape}